agarwalvipin/open_cfa/LOS/FRA/Reading 30.md

     * **Balance Sheet:** Cash goes down, PP&E goes up.
     * **Cash Flow Statement:** It's a use of cash in Investing Activities (CFI).
     * **Income Statement:** No immediate impact, but depreciation will be an expense in future periods.
 * Remember that Net Income does **not** equal Cash Flow from Operations.
-The difference is accruals. [cite_start]High-quality earnings are backed by strong cash flow. [cite: 215, 216]
+The difference is accruals.
+High-quality earnings are backed by strong cash flow.

 ---

-### [cite_start]**LOS b: describe the steps in the preparation of direct and indirect cash flow statements, including how cash flows can be computed using income statement and balance sheet data.** [cite: 37]
+### **LOS b: describe the steps in the preparation of direct and indirect cash flow statements, including how cash flows can be computed using income statement and balance sheet data.**

 #### **Explanation**

-The only difference between the direct and indirect methods is in the presentation of **Cash Flow from Operations (CFO)**. [cite_start]CFI and CFF are presented identically under both methods. [cite: 225]
+The only difference between the direct and indirect methods is in the presentation of **Cash Flow from Operations (CFO)**.
+CFI and CFF are presented identically under both methods.

 1.  **Indirect Method (Most Common):**
     * **Starts with Net Income.**